King of New York: Reception

-The film was also featured in Steven Jay Schneider's 7th Edition of 1001 Movies You Must See Before You Die.
+The film was featured in Steven Jay Schneider's 7th Edition of 1001 Movies You Must See Before You Die.

 Bojan Bazelli was nominated for an Independent Spirit Award for Best Cinematography.

+In popular culture

+Rapper The Notorious B.I.G. sometimes referred to himself by the monikers "Frank White" and "The King Of New York" after the main character of this film.

+Since Biggie's death, multiple New York based rappers have used the "King Of New York" moniker, such as Nas, Jay-Z, and 50 Cent.